neuronsimulator/nrn/docs/nmodl/transpiler/INSTALL.rst

    brew install flex bison cmake python3

-The necessary Python packages can then easily be added using the pip3 command.
+All of the Python dependencies (build, run, and development) can be installed
+using:

 .. code:: sh